The Black-necked Swan was previously placed in the monotypic genus, Sthenelides.

 They will nest in areas with ample food supply, shallow and uncontaminated water, and few disturbances.
 Usually, only one pair nests on a single body of water.
 These nesting territories range from 6 to 150 acres in size and are often located near where the female was hatched.
 The female chooses the nesting area, while the male defends it.
 Swan pairs are most likely to return to the same nesting site if they were able to raise young successfully there in the past.

 The Swan's nesting season is timed to take advantage of readily available food supplies.

-Nest sites are often situated on slightly elevated sites surrounded by water, such as on top of old beaver houses, dams or muskrat mounds; on emergent vegetation that is either floating or anchored to the bottom of the water; or on small islands.
-Pairs will either build a new nest or repair the nest that they have used in previous years.
+Swans will often place their nests on slightly elevated sites that are surrounded by water, such as small islands, or on top of old beaver houses, dams or muskrat mounds; or on emergent vegetation that is either floating or anchored to the bottom of the water.
+Pairs will either construct a new nest or repair the nest that they have used in previous years.

 Nest-building occurs between August and September and may take up to two weeks.
 The male uproots aquatic vegetation, grasses and sedges, and transfers it to the female, who will first pile it up high and then uses her body to form a depression to place her eggs in.
 It's basically shaped like a large open bowl.
 The interior is lined with down and feathers.
 Once completed, the nests may reach a diameter of up to 11.5 feet (1 to 3.5 meter).
 The nest is often surrounded by a 20 to 30 foot (6 to 9 meter) ditch - usually filled with water to make it more difficult for mammalian predators to access the nest.